Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The final option is to decide not to claim back any VAT at all.
 For example, if your business doesn’t own any vehicles so it hires them, or if the vehicle it owns doesn’t travel many miles each year, you might simply decide the time it takes to calculate the VAT is actually worth more being spent on something else!

-You can’t decide to use the scale fuel charge on delivery vehicles, and then not bother to calculate the fuel figures for a car.
+That means you can’t decide to use the scale fuel charge on delivery vehicles, and then not bother to calculate the fuel figures for a car.
 It’s why it’s so important to choose a method which is right for the whole company, and not just one individual or a particular vehicle.

 Learn more about our online VAT accounting services, and call 020 3355 4047, or get an instant online quote.